 Update: I have been going to the gym for awhile now and I have to say, it has really helped me.
 It takes up quite a bit of my time but it is definitely worth it.
 Not only have I been getting stronger, I have felt a lot more awake and alert.

 Another easy way to prevent caregiver fatigue, don't accept overtime when you shouldn't.
 If you get called in but you don't feel like you would be awake and alert during your shift, it's best for them to find someone else who will be.

 A lot of times, I will get offered during the day to work overtime that night.
 No matter how bad I need the money, if I haven't gotten a proper amount of sleep to work all night, I'll say no. I always make sure I'm well rested so I don't burn out halfway through my shift.

 You may not be able to do all of the things I mentioned.
-You may be caring for a relative who lives with you.
+You may be caring for a relative who lives with you in which case you may want to consider buying one of the products sold by the electronic caregiver.
 Maybe you have kids and you can't get a proper amount of sleep or you may not want to drink coffee because it is unhealthy.
 Maybe you are like me and have a hard time working out because of a previous injury.

 Whatever the reasons may be, you should still do everything you can to make sure you are alert while taking care of your patients.
 If you aren't, not only will you work slower or make more errors, your patients will notice and you will look very unprofessional in their eyes.

 Back when I first became a caregiver, I received a complaint that I looked like I had just woken up.
 This is not something your patients should be saying.
 There's no telling how many patients said that about me but I just never heard about it.
 Luckily, I've come a long way since then.